 This is one of the biggest problems which made a lot of headlines relating to Zoom security issues.
 Historically, anyone with a Zoom meeting link or ID could enter the meeting room and eavesdrop on an entire conversation.
 There were some instances where uninvited guests crashed digital meetings to display inappropriate content or make offensive gestures.

 In a “Zoom bombing,” the host had little to no control of the situation.
-They can’t:
+They can’t decide who can enter the meeting, suspend the user’s activities, or pause the meetings.

 Basically, if such things happen, the host has no option but to end the meeting and rearrange everything — in other words: